krumbunny/glazemixup.com/src/manual/using/viewwindow.md

 to mark whether the mix is a glaze, if it is tested, it is in your studio, what cone it fires to, atmosphere and so forth.

-3. The analysis shows the relative amounts of oxide molecules by molecule count (mols), *not weight*.
+3. The analysis shows the relative amounts of oxide molecules by *molecule count* (mols), not weight.
 The first column of numbers is *Unity Molecular Formula*, or UMF.
 The second column is by percentage.
 The only difference between the columns is that UMF scales the numbers so that the flux oxides